 So far, In Taipei, I’ve visited a Hello Kitty cafe, a hospital-themed restaurant; a restaurant with a ninja theme; an all-pink Barbie cafe; and an airplane-themed restaurant.
 I really want to visit the jail-themed restaurant, where they handcuff you to your table!

 It’s Not Super Expensive

 Taiwan is slightly more expensive than Southeast Asia, but if you’re a budget traveller and don’t mind staying in dorms, you can travel around the country for less than $30 a day.
 When I first visited, I averaged around $10 a night in accommodation costs (the bed in the photo above cost me $8 a night), and $5-10 on food.
 Transport is cheap-ish, with budget options, like taking local buses (around $15 from Taipei to Kaohsiung), and fun options, like taking the high speed rail for the same journey, at a cost of $50.

 I’m not as much of a budget traveller the days, and I’m especially not when I travel with someone else.
-Dave and I paid between $20 and $50 a night for accommodation, staying in a mix of private rooms in hostels and guesthouses.
+My partner and I paid between $20 and $50 a night for accommodation, staying in a mix of private rooms in hostels and guesthouses.

 It’s Easy to Get Around

 Taipei’s metro system is one of my favourites in the world: it’s clean and air conditioned, stops are announced in English, and everyone lines up on the platforms in single file.
 Getting from city to city is simple, too.
 Trains cover many of the destinations you’d want to visit, and the high speed rail makes travelling down the west coast fast and enjoyable.